 GTmetrix is more configurable than PageSpeed Insight and provides valuable information to help you to improve.
 It also allows registered users to change the Test Server Location, which PageSpeed Insights doesn’t even disclose.
 Their Waterfall Chart is a great feature showing a request-by-request visualization of the browser’s page loading.

 Pingdom offers quite limited functionality with its free service, and the results vary greatly depending on the server selected for testing.
 Better options are most defiantly available.

 Fast or Slow is the new kid in town.
-His strength is in running the analysis simultaneously from multiple servers located in different zones of the world.
+Its strength is in running the analysis simultaneously from multiple servers located in different zones of the world.
 The generated report includes the results for each individual server and also shows an aggregate form of the obtained values, as depicted in this image.